apache/flink/docs/content/docs/connectors/datastream/pulsar.md

 - `KeyHashTopicRouter`: use the hashcode of the message's key to decide the topic partition that messages are sent to.

-  The message key is provided by `PulsarSerializationSchema.key(IN, PulsarSinkContext)`.
+  The message key is provided by `PulsarMessageBuiilder.key(String key)`.
   You need to implement this interface and extract the message key when you want to send the message with the same key to the same topic partition.